 Progesterone is another common bioidentical hormone prescribed to women who are undergoing BHRT.

 Similar to estrogen, the FDA has approved bioidentical progesterone preparations as pills or vaginal gels.
 When combined with estrogen, though, synthetic progesterone is used, and they can be found as pills or patches.

 Read more about bioidentical progesterone hormones and their effects on women's hormonal health and symptom relief by clicking on the previous link.

 Bioidentical Testosterone Hormones

-While the pharmaceutical production of bioidentical hormones is regulated in the United States at both the state and federal level, internet vendors have been known to understate associated risks and overstate potential benefits.
-Women who are interested in bioidentical hormones as treatment for hormonal imbalance should proceed with caution and always under the care of a physician.
+Women who are interested in bioidentical testosterone as treatment for hormonal imbalance should proceed with caution and always under the care of a physician.

 Click on the following link to learn more about bioidentical testosterone so that you can find out more about this option and if it's right for you.

 - Cleveland Clinic.
 (2014).
 Bioidentical Hormone.
 Retrieved April 15, 2019, from https://my.clevelandclinic.org/health/articles/15660-bioidentical-hormones